Dehydrated

 Refrigerate it for up to 48 hours until you’re ready to begin mixing and proceed to STEP 4.

 If it takes longer than 8 hours for the starter to reach the double line, you will need to do another feeding to strengthen the starter culture.
-Repeat STEP 3 until the starter hits the double line in 4-8 hours, then refrigerate your starter for up to 48 hours and proceed to STEP 4.

 STEP 4.
 USE YOUR NEW STARTER TO BAKE AMAZING BREAD